FastGitORG/document/en-gb/tos.md

 ## Service Agreement

-We don't support any service guarantee such as Service Level Agreement (SLA).
+We do not support any service guarantee such as Service Level Agreement (SLA).

 ## Abuse